csiebler/parking-lot-demo-custom-vision/README.md

 1. Sign up for [Custom Vision](https://www.customvision.ai)
 1. Run the notebook
-1. Goto the [Custom Vision Settings](https://www.customvision.ai/projects#/settings) and copy/paste the `Training Key` and `Prediction Key` to the notebook in the first cell:
+1. Goto the [Custom Vision Settings](https://www.customvision.ai/projects#/settings) and copy/paste the `Training Key` and `Prediction Key`for the limited trial to the notebook in the first cell (paid subscription is currently not supported for object detection in Custom Vision):

 ```python
 training_key = "xxxx"
 prediction_key = "xxxx"
 ```

 # Known limitations